Joyce Vincent: Life

-Joyce Vincent was born in London's Hammersmith area on 19 October 1966 and raised near Fulham Palace Road.
-Her parents had emigrated to London from Grenada; she was of Dougla descent.
+Joyce Vincent was born in London's Hammersmith area on 19 October 1965 and raised near Fulham Palace Road.
+Her parents had immigrated to London from Grenada; she was of Dougla descent.
 Her father, Lawrence, was a carpenter of African descent and her mother, Lyris, was of Indian descent.
-Her mother died when Vincent was 11, and her four older sisters took responsibility for her upbringing.
+Lyris died when Vincent was 11, and her four older sisters took responsibility for her upbringing.
 She had a strained relationship with her emotionally distant father, who she claimed had died in 2001 (he actually died in 2004, unaware that Vincent had predeceased him).
-She attended Melcombe Primary School and Fulham Gilliatt School for Girls, and left school at age sixteen with no qualifications.
-She had a wide circle of friends in the music industry and when she was 25, she attended and was video recorded in the backstage audience at the 1990 Wembley Concert, 'Nelson Mandela, International Tribute For a Free South Africa.'
-(BFI National Archive) Reportedly, she met Mandela at the concert and shook his hand.
+She attended Melcombe Primary School and Fulham Gilliatt School for Girls, and left school at age 16 with no qualifications.
+She had a wide circle of friends in the music industry and when she was 24, she attended and was video recorded in the backstage audience at the concert Nelson Mandela: An International Tribute for a Free South Africa in April 1990 at Wembley Stadium.
+Reportedly, she met Mandela at the concert and shook his hand.

 In 1985, Vincent began working as a secretary at OCL in the City of London.
-She later worked at C.Itoh and Law Debenture before joining Ernst & Young.
+She later worked at C. Itoh and Law Debenture before joining Ernst & Young.
 She worked at Ernst & Young for four years in the treasury department, but resigned in March 2001 for unknown reasons.
-Shortly afterwards, Vincent spent some time in a domestic abuse shelter in Haringey and worked as a cleaner in a budget hotel.
+Shortly afterward, Vincent spent some time in a domestic abuse shelter in Haringey and worked as a cleaner in a budget hotel.
 During this period, she became estranged from her family.
-A source involved in the investigation said: "She detached herself from her family but there was no bust up.
+A source involved in the investigation said: "She detached herself from her family but there was no bust-up.
 They are a really nice family.
 We understand she was in a relationship and there was a history of domestic violence."
 It has been speculated that she was either ashamed to be a victim of domestic abuse or did not want to be found by her abuser.

 In February 2003, Vincent was moved into the bedsit flat above Wood Green Shopping City where she later died.
 The flat was owned by the Metropolitan Housing Trust and was used to house victims of abuse.
 In November 2003, after vomiting blood, she was hospitalised at North Middlesex Hospital for two days, due to a peptic ulcer.